 4. Take supportive supplements.

-While there are a few supplements I recommend for workouts, Pure Fish Oil is one of the best.
+While there are a few supplements I recommend for workouts, Fish Oil Redefined is one of the best.
 (Read about the others here!)
 Everyone should be taking fish oil on a regular basis for a variety of reasons, such as heart and brain health.
 And it has extra special importance for you and your workouts!